Alligator shoes are completely made by hand.

 that goes into making a pair of alligator shoes for men are simply above and

 beyond what you would ever find in a pair of mass-market shoes.
+If you are curious minded, you may have inquired How are alligator shoes made?
 These

 shoes take along time to make with all of the additional steps that just